About this product

 Main use

-The Astronomik UHC filters’ remarkably high light transmission improves views of deep-sky-objects, even when used with smaller telescope apertures!
+The Astronomik UHC filters’ remarkably high light transmission improves views of deep-sky objects, even with smaller telescope apertures!
 (I.e. 2" / 50mm).

 Optimised for use with telescope f-ratios f/4 to f/15.

-Transmission losses and chromatic distortions, which arise with other filters, only occur with Astronomik filters when they are used with extremely bright aperture ratios 1:2 and higher!
+Transmission losses and chromatic distortions, which arise with other filters, only occur with Astronomik filters when used with extremely bright aperture ratios of 1:2 and higher!

-Astronomik's UHC filters use very high quality glass and optical coatings so the telescope's native performance is not degraded.
+Astronomik's UHC filters use high-quality glass and optical coatings, so the telescope's native performance is not degraded.

 Transmission Chart